 How to Store & Freeze

-Herb Butters can be stored in the refrigerator for several days, preferably in a sealed container (the wax paper roll may be sealed in a plastic zipper top bag).
+Herb Butters can be stored in the refrigerator for several days, preferably in a sealed container (the herbal log wrapped in wax paper may be sealed in a plastic zipper top bag).

 You can roll the butters in plastic wrap, wax paper or parchment paper.
 If you don’t want the plastic wrap to come in contact with the butter, roll it in wax paper, but then add them to freezer bags or a sealed container when freezing.